 National Application: This project contributes to NASA Ecological Forecasting by focusing on mapping wetland extent and creating a method to determine wetland health using remote sensing applications.

-Project Partners: Albemarle-Pamlico National Estuary Partnership (APNEP; Partner and Boundary Organization, POC: Jim Hawhee, Policy and Engagement Manager, Dean Carpenter, Program Scientist).
-Partnership with APNEP has been growing since the fall 2014 term.
+Project Partners: Albemarle-Pamlico National Estuary Partnership (APNEP)Partnership with APNEP has been growing since the fall 2014 term.
 Jim Hawhee proposed this project with the intention of applying the methodology to all land cover types in the Albemarle-Pamlico region.
 The methodologies can also be applied to all National Estuary Programs (28 total) across the United States, who would like to more rapidly and accurately evaluate wetland extent trends within watersheds.
 APNEP staff is well-positioned to disseminate the results of this project to other programs and consult with them regarding the utility of the effort for environmental management purposes.

 III.
 Methodology

-This analysis used Landsat-5, 7, and 8 scenes to examine changes in wetland health and shoreline extent from 2000-2015, with 2013-2015 images from Landsat-8 and 2000-2013 images from Landsat-5 and 7.
+This analysis used Landsat 5, 7, and 8 scenes to examine changes in wetland health and shoreline extent from 2000-2015, with 2013-2015 images from Landsat-8 and 2000-2013 images from Landsat-5 and 7.
 In an effort to account for changes associated with seasonality, a summer, fall, winter and spring image for each year was collected from Earth Explorer and pre-processed.
 The summer scenes were all captured between late July and early August, the fall scenes are from late October to early November, the winter scenes were captured in late January and early February, and the spring scenes are from late April and early May.
 Each scene was then run through an automated script that extracted the necessary bands, converted the images to top-of-atmosphere reflectance, and performed the change analysis.

 The change analysis was two-fold, with an examination of coastline change and of overall wetland health throughout the time period.
 Data processing involved calculating two band indices, Normalized Difference Water Index (NDWI) and a wetland band health ratio ((NIR*SWIR)/(NIR+SWIR)) to assess each of these characteristics.
 NDWI leverages the green and NIR bands to highlight and measure surface water extent (McFeeters 2013).
 A threshold of 0 is frequently applied to the index with values > 0 classified as water and values <= 0 classified as non-water (McFeeters 2013).
 Using this threshold, coastline changes along the Albemarle-Pamlico watershed throughout the time series were determined, illustrating how coastal wetland locations have moved and shifted throughout the time period.
 The wetland health band ratio is known for separating water from urban and wetland (Ozesmi and Bauer 2002).
 The ratio uses the NIR band and SWIR bands to identify and highlight wetlands, allowing them to be easily visually identified.
 The NIR band highlights vegetation and shorelines (USGS), and is often considered the most important band in wetland determination (Ozesmi and Bauer 2002).
 The SWIR band discriminates soil moisture content and vegetation (USGS), helping to determine areas of frequently wet and inundated soils.
 Leveraging these bands highlights wetland health and extent, and when the index is calculated for each scene, these characteristics can be viewed across the time series.
 Using the binary NDWI images, a map showing the derived shoreline in each step in the time series was produced to illustrate the temporal change in coastline extent.
 The wetland health index images were compiled into a short video that runs through each image and shows how the wetlands changed over time.